Deadlines and Application Forms:

 Please identify the length and semester of the leave & whether or not it is contingent upon external funding.

 The sabbatical program is intended to strengthen the faculty of the College by providing time for scholarship, professional development or other work..
 Each leave has a direct impact on the future of Bates.
-A faculty member becomes eligible for a first sabbatical after an award of tenure and a period of twelve semesters of full-time teaching at Bates.
-The faculty member would typically notify the Dean of the Faculty’s Office in the thirteenth semester of service (that is during the fall following the granting of tenure) of the intention to apply for a sabbatical to be taken during the next academic year.
+A faculty member becomes eligible for a first sabbatical after an award of tenure and a period of fourteen semesters of full-time teaching at Bates.
+The faculty member would typically notify the Dean of the Faculty’s Office in the thirteenth semester of service or in the seventh academic year (that is during the fall following the granting of tenure) of the intention to apply for a sabbatical to be taken during the next academic year, in the eighth year.

-A sabbatical leave shall consist of one semester at full salary and full benefits or, at the option of the individual, a full year at one-half salary and full benefits.
+A sabbatical leave shall consist of one-semester at full salary and full benefits or, at the option of the individual, a full year at one-half salary and full benefits.
+A faculty member opting for a full year sabbatical will be required to relinquish their office space for that period.
 During the period of the sabbatical leave, the College’s contribution to the TIAA/CREF and FICA retirement programs is based on the salary actually paid by the College.
 Tenured faculty and senior lecturers may apply for a year-long leave through the Phillips Faculty Fellowship and the Enhanced Sabbatical Program.